Microb-vn/pyEasyMountFolders/README.md

 INFO: mapping action executed, network folder is now available in ~/nassie/download
 INFO: Done!
 This window will close in 5 seconds
 ```

+# Appendix A: Planned changes/improvements

+- **Better error messaging**\
+At this moment, the script sometimes raises an exception.
+This causes the shell window to instantly close, and the end user cannot see what went wrong.
+This needs to be changed.